Redacted-Rice/UniversalRandomizerJava/README.md

 ## Security

 This wrapper restricts Lua to provide a safe area to run untrusted scripts.
 This should not be relied upon though and users are responsible for validating any modules before they load and run them.
-Some of the security measures are:
+This section explains the security measures taken at a high level.

-- Library Whitelisting: Only safe Lua libraries are loaded (math, string, table)
+### Filesystem Restrictions
+- Path Validation: Lua scripts can only access files within explicitly allowed directories
+- Symlink Resolution: Symlinks are resolved and handled like full paths
+- Blocked File Operations: Functions like `dofile`, `load`, and `loadstring` are either blocked or restricted

+### Module and Library Protection
-- Explicit Blocking: Dangerous functions are explicitly undefined
+- Blocked Modules: Dangerous modules (`io`, `os`, `luajava`) are completely removed
-- Restricted Require: Only the randomizer module can be loaded (may relax in the future)
-- Sandboxed Execution: All Lua code runs in this isolated environment
+- Debug Library Restriction: Only `debug.traceback()` is available for error messages to aid in debugging scripts
+- Package System Protection: `package.path`, `package.loaded`, and module loaders are protected from modification
+- Require Validation: Module loading is restricted to allowed paths and blocks dangerous modules

+### Function-Level Security
+- Dangerous Functions Blocked: `rawget`, `rawset`, `collectgarbage`, `getfenv`, `setfenv` removed
+- Metatable Protection: Prevents modification of global environment and protected table metatables
+- Global Environment Protection: Scripts cannot create new global variables

+### Resource Limits
+- Memory Limiting: Configurable memory usage limits with delta-based tracking
+- Execution Timeout: Configurable timeout limits to prevent infinite loops
+- Monitoring Thread: Separate thread monitors resource usage during script execution.

 ## Error Handling